LambdaConnecta/REGISTER-MY-CARE/README.md

 # Register My Care

-> **A complete care management platform for domiciliary & residential care providers.**
+> **A full-stack care management platform for UK domiciliary and residential care providers.**
 > Created and designed by **Dr. Andrew Ebhoma**

 ---